Unity-Technologies/ml-agents/docs/Installation-Anaconda-Windows.md

 The `ml-agents-envs` subdirectory contains a Python API to interface with Unity, which the `ml-agents` package depends on.

-The `gym-unity` subdirectory contains a package to interface with OpenAI Gym.
+The `gym-unity` subdirectory contains a package to interface with Gymnasium.

 Keep in mind where the files were downloaded, as you will need the trainer config files in this directory when running `mlagents-learn`.
 Make sure you are